-If there is an experienced mentor/coach supervising the GOTA station, the GOTA bonus points double (20 QSOs minimum per participant would garner 40 bonus points if made under the supervision of the Coach and so forth.)
+If there is an experienced mentor/coach supervising at least 10 contacts made at the GOTA station, a single 100-point bonus will be earned.
 There are a couple of guidelines.
-A mentor/coach must be present continuously while the GOTA station is being operated.
+The coach must supervise at least 10 contacts to earn the bonus points.
 Also, the mentor/coach may only advise GOTA operators, but is not allowed to make the QSOs or perform functions such as logging.
 They can talk the operator through the contacts but can't make the QSOs for them.
-You can have different GOTA coaches during the event but any time the GOTA station is in operation there must be a GOTA coach present in order to earn the bonus.
 Remember that the GOTA station does not count as an additional transmitter when calculating your operating class for Field Day and is not used in determining the number of transmitters for that bonus.
 It also does not affect your dedicated VHF/UHF station if operating at class 2A or higher.
 The GOTA station gives out the same exchange as its parent station but MUST use a unique call sign.